-The burden of such impositions by FCC will be borne by purchasers of residential units on the subject lands and further exacerbate the affordability issues for purchasers, as further areas of public open space will have to be provided over and above the zoned Open Spaces areas, in order to meet the Development Plan public open space standards.
+The burden of such impositions by FCC will be borne by purchasers of residential units on the subject lands and further exacerbate the affordability issues for purchasers.
+In addition to the density restrictions, due to the rezoning of part of the lands to OS, further areas of public open space will have to be provided over and above the zoned Open Spaces areas, in order to meet the Development Plan public open space standards.
 Such an objective is contrary to the proper planning and sustainable development of the site.